iocaware/iocgen/iocaware_openioc/README.md

 There are several sections of the iocaware_openioc.py script that can be modified for more customized use:

-   - Change the IOCLOCATION constant to the location where you want the IOCs created (default is /home/iocaware/Documents/iocs)
    - Add/Delete/Modify the API calls in the suspiciousimports variable; items in this variable will be included in the IOC
    - Add/Delete/Modify the pe sections considered "good" in the goodpesections variable; items in this variable will NOT be in the IOC
    - Add/Delete/Modify the IP's in the excludeips variable ; items in this variable will NOT be in the IOC